Flooding

 - Take extra precautions when driving.
 Puddles on streets may be deeper than what they appear and may cause loss of vehicle control.

-- If you are already dealing with a major flood on your property, learn how to apply for provincial disaster financial assistance.
+- If you are already dealing with a major flood on your property, you may be eligible for Disaster Financial Assistance funding.
+Visit: DFA Website

 Sign up for eNews to receive email notifications from the Township regarding flood prevention, emergency preparedness, and more.